tairique-davis/tairique-davis/README.md

 <a href="https://www.linkedin.com/in/tairiquedavis/">
   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>
+##  About Me

-I’m a recent Computer Science graduate with a solid foundation in **programming, networking, and systems**, now channeling that background into a career in cybersecurity.
+Bachelor of Science in Computer Science with a solid foundation in **programming, networking, and systems**, now channeling that background into a career in cybersecurity.
 I’m driven by understanding how systems fail, thinking like an attacker, and strengthening defenses through smart detection and response.

 ---